Aga Khan Gold Cup: After independence (1975–1982)

-A Possible Revival
+Possible revival

-Over the last two decades there has been a big change in the sporting culture of Bangladesh: Cricket had replaced football as the number one sport.
+Over the last two decades there has been a big change in the sporting culture of Bangladesh: cricket had replaced football as the number one sport.
 In this situation, Kazi Salahuddin took over the Bangladesh Football Federation presidency in 2008.
 Salahuddin immediately took some steps to restore the image of football within the country.
-During the summer of 2009, there was some talk in the local media about the restarting the Aga Khan Gold Cup.
-There was interest among all the parties involved, and there was keen interest shown by TV channels as well.
 However, after the initial euphoria, the idea subsided.

 Champions

 Below are the list of champions in Aga Khan Gold Cup tournament since 1958.

+Finals

 Performances by Country

 1 Includes four titles as East Pakistan.

 2 Pakistan competed as West Pakistan.